-- 1. The fee requirements for residential living in an apartment, cottage or home at Croasdaile Village are as follows: - A. Application Fee.
-Non-refundable application fee of \$200 for an individual or \$300 for a couple is required to be paid at the time of application. - B. Entrance Fee.
+- 1. The fee requirements for living in an apartment or cottage at the Community are as follows: - 1.1 Application Fee.
+Non-refundable application fee of \$250 for an individual or \$350 for a couple is required to be paid at the time of application. - 1.2 Entrance Fee.
 Payment of an Entrance Fee assures a resident a place in the Community for life as long as the resident complies with the Residency Agreement.
 At the time the resident makes application for residency at the Community, the resident will sign a Residency Agreement to reserve the residence selected and will pay an Entrance Fee deposit to the Community.
 The balance of the Entrance Fee will be paid upon the earlier of (i) occupancy or (ii) 90 days after the Residency Agreement is executed.
-For residents who enter Residency Agreements for a villa or cottage to be constructed, the balance of the Entrance Fee will be paid upon the earlier of (i) occupancy or (ii) 30 days from the date the resident is notified that the residence is ready for occupancy.
-The amount of the Entrance Fee is determined by single or double occupancy and the size and type of the residence reserved.
-A schedule of Entrance Fees can be found later in this Disclosure Statement and includes proposed Entrance Fees for the expansion.
-Additional information regarding payment terms and Entrance Fee refunds can be found in Sections 2 and 3 of The Proposal section of this Disclosure Statement. - C. Monthly Fee.
+For residents who enter a Residency Agreement for a cottage to be constructed, the balance of the Entrance Fee will be paid in incremental percentages on set dates with the remaining balance paid on the earlier of (i) occupancy or (ii) 30 days from the date that the resident is notified that the residence is ready for occupancy.
+The amount of the Entrance Fee is determined by single or double occupancy and the size and type of the apartment or cottage reserved.
+A schedule of Entrance Fees can be found later in this Disclosure Statement.
+Additional information regarding payment terms and Entrance Fee refunds can be found in Sections 2 and 3 of The Proposal section of this Disclosure Statement. - 1.3 Monthly Fee.
 A Monthly Fee for services is required to be paid each month per person.
 Monthly Fees are determined by single or double occupancy and the size and type of residence reserved.
-A schedule of current Monthly Fees can be found later in this Disclosure Statement.
+Following is a table showing the average dollar amount of increase in the Monthly Fees.
+A table that outlines historical and current Monthly Fees can be found later in this Disclosure Statement.